it-p-lodz-pl/OOI.Gateway2Azure.Aricle/ICCS21-Conference/ICCS21MPostoOOIGateway2Azure.ConferenceNotes.md

 To promote reusability the research must be conducted atop of a formal description.
 The proposed solution and all intermediate steps illustrating how to derive the final solution from the selected domain fetuses are described by means of the UML that is well known and widely used for this purpose language.
 Finally the workout is abstract enough to be reused in any development environment.
 As a proof of concept we published two implementations as the open source.

 By design, the direct interconnection approach requires that the cloud has to be compliant with the interoperability standard the CPS uses.
 As a result, it becomes a consistent communication node of the CPS.
-The decision to follow the direct interconnection scenario must be derived from an analysis of the capabilities of available services in concern.
-However, for the development strategy of this type of solution, the analysis can be done partially taking into account the following features that can be considered invariable.

 By design, the cloud-based services must be virtual - they are used to handle many solutions at the same time.
-Furthermore, M2M communication is usually constrained by real-time requirements.
-The virtualization of cloud services means that they must be very flexible to handle the attachment of new assets proactively (acting in advance) at run time.
 As a result, the cloud services must be responsible to register and authenticate devices by exposing endpoints in the public network to allow the device to access a provisioning cloud service.
 It requires that a session over the Internet has to be established by the data holding asset at a preparation step.

+Furthermore, M2M communication is usually constrained by real-time requirements.
 To meet the requirements of real-time distributed control the CPS may use protocols applicable only to local computer networks (e.g. multicast IP, Ethernet, TSN 1, etc.).

-Because the cloud services support only protocols handling inter connection over the Internet the direct interconnection cannot be applied in a general case.
+Because the cloud services support only communication over the Internet the direct interconnection cannot be applied in a general case.

-### Edge interconnection Interoperability Scenario
+### Edge Interconnection Interoperability Scenario

 #### Slide 40